nengqiang/springboot-learning/README.md

  Choose one of them when you use it.
 When springboot integrates mybatis, you can use the mybatis-generator plugin to automatically generate the dao layer entity class, mapper file and xml file.
  * &nbsp;&nbsp; This module uses the third form, but contains the configuration files needed for the three forms.

+ ### springboot-redis module
+ * Springboot integrates redis
+ * &nbsp;&nbsp; Redis is a key-value storage system.
+Similar to Memcached, it supports storing more value types, including string, list, set, zset (sorted set), and hash (hash typeName).
+These data types support push/pop, add/remove, and intersection set and difference sets and richer operations, and these operations are atomic.